Mastek Blog

 Speed up your applicant screening: It’s not difficult to automate CV workflows and to screen documents for role keywords.
 This can also have the positive side-effect of standardizing processes across departments.

 Verify your background checks: When HR professionals are pushed for time, mistakes can be made and when citizens’ security depends on successful checks, there’s no bandwidth for errors.
-Bots can verify and scan documents relating to academic qualification, employment history, references and criminal checks.
+Bots can verify and scan documents relating to academic qualifications, employment history, references, and criminal checks.

 Chatbots